civicrm/civicrm-infra/ansible/README.md

 sudo apt-get install ansible
 ```

+Recommended: install Ansible 1.9 or higher.
+These playbooks are developed on Ansible 2.0.

 Get a copy of this playbook:

 ```
 git clone git@github.com:civicrm/civicrm-infra.git
 ```

 Get the private files for the CiviCRM infra.
-The files are in /etc/ansible/ of log.c.o.o.
+The files are in /etc/ansible/ of manage.c.o.o.
 This includes, for example, SSL certificates.
 Most of the inventory data is included in this
 playbook ('production' file) because it was already documented publicly in ../hosts.md.